 - Lime juice.
 The recipe uses the juice of half a lime, but you could also use bottled lime juice if that’s easier.
 And you can use the other half of the lime in a gin and tonic to serve alongside the halloumi!

-Mix your honey and harissa sauce.
-Add the harissa, honey and lime juice into a small bowl and give it a good, vigorous stir.
-Add a little olive oil to a pan, then add your halloumi triangles and cook for 4 minutes on each side, until golden.
-All that’s left is to toss the halloumi in the honey harissa sauce then plate up with some curly spring onions and a little sprinkle of dukkah.
-It really is just so good and that sauce is next-level glossy and delicious.
+Add the harissa, honey and lime juice into a small bowl and give it a good stir.
+Add a little olive oil to a pan, then add your halloumi triangles and cook until golden on both sides.
+All that’s left is to toss the halloumi in the honey harissa sauce, then plate up with some curly scallions and a little sprinkle of nutty dukkah.

 You could use another spicy paste or sauce, like sriracha or chilli flakes.
-I’d add 1 tablespoon of chilli flakes and 2 tablespoons of sriracha.
+I’d add 1 tablespoon of chili flakes and 2 tablespoons of sriracha.
+You could also use hot honey sauce.

 You could use maple syrup or agave syrup instead of honey in this recipe and it will still work wonderfully.